List of South African flags: Sporting flags (1992–1994)

 As a result of the sporting boycott of South Africa over its policy of apartheid, South Africa did not participate in the Olympic Games between 1964 and 1988.
 The country was re-admitted to the Olympic movement in 1991.
-As a result of a dispute over what flag and national anthem to use following readmission, the team participated in the 1992 Summer Olympic Games under a specially designed sporting flag.
+As a result of a dispute over what flag and national anthem to use following readmission, the team participated in the 1992 Summer Olympic Games under the National Olympic Committee flag.
 The flag consisted of a white field charged with grey diamond, which represented the countries mineral wealth, three cascading bands of blue, red and green, which represented the sea, the land and agriculture respectively and the Olympic rings.
 This flag was also used to represent the South African team at the 1992 Summer Paralympics.
 Team uniforms included the emblem of Olympic Committee of South Africa, which depicted Olympic rings surrounded by olive branches, with the name of the country above.
 The team would use Beethoven's "Ode to Joy" as its victory anthem at these games.
 At the 1994 Winter Games, South Africa participated under the flag of its Olympic committee.